PoorBillionaire/Windows-Prefetch-Parser/README.rst

 * Specify a single prefetch file or a directory of prefetch files
 * CSV output support
 * (Limited) Windows 10 support - Windows 10 prefetch files must be parsed from a Windows 8+ workstation
-* Sort a directory of Prefetch files by all execution timestamps

 Command-Line Options
 ---------------------
-For now, prefetch.py requires one of two command-line options: ``--file`` specifies a single prefetch to point the script at. ``--directory`` specifies an entire directory of prefetch files which will be parsed and printed to stdout.
-When using ``--directory / -d``, remember to include the trailing slash:
+For now, prefetch.py requires one command-line option: ``--file``, which will run against a single Prefetch file, or if ``--file`` is a directory, all Prefetch files at that location will be parsed.
+When pointing the script to a directory, please use the full directory path.

 ::

     dev@computer:~$ ./prefetch.py -h
-    usage: prefetch.py [-h] [-c] [-d DIRECTORY] [-e EXECUTED] [-f FILE]
+    usage: prefetch.py [-h] [-c] [-f FILE]

     optional arguments:
-      -h, --help            show this help message and exit -c, --csv             Present results in CSV format -d DIRECTORY, --directory DIRECTORY
-                        Parse all PF files in a given directory -e EXECUTED, --executed EXECUTED
-                        Sort PF files by ALL execution times -f FILE, --file FILE  Parse a given Prefetch file
+      -h, --help            show this help message and exit -c, --csv             Present results in CSV format -f FILE, --file FILE  Parse a given Prefetch file or a directory of Prefetch files

-**--file**
+**Single Prefetch File**

 Using the ``--file / -f`` switch with a single prefetch file results in the output below:

 ::

-    dev@computer:~$ python prefetch.py -f CMD.EXE-4A81B364.pf
+    poorbillionaire@computer:~$ prefetch -f CMD.EXE-4A81B364.pf

     =====================
     CMD.EXE-4A81B364.pf